| name | grill-me |

 - Leading the user toward a preferred solution unless you are presenting explicit options with clear trade-offs.

-- Smuggling an architecture or product choice into the wording of a question.
+- Smuggling an architecture, product choice, or implementation sequence into the wording of a question.

 - Asking the user to restate the brief in their own words when bounded confirmation or explicit assumptions would suffice.